Programmatic Advertising for Account Based Marketing

 The manager of media technology added, “By using the D‑U‑N‑S Number as a unique identifier, where every target can be tied back to a specific account, an account’s activity can be measured to backend revenue and pipeline data to get a more complete picture of how accounts are engaging digitally and what it means to the bottom line."

-The company has been able to expand their ABM strategy across all media outlets, no longer limited to just programmatic channels.
+The company has been able to expand their ABM strategy across all media outlets, no longer limited to just programmatic advertising platforms and channels.

 “We’re creating targetable segments that can be pushed to multiple platforms: DSP, DMP, you name it.
 We can push it to publisher platforms, too.
 This gives us more options for media buy-in, and we’re able to target basically anywhere hitting every channel,” said the global media technology manager.